nuttycom/sbt-proguard-plugin/README.markdown

 ##Examples

+If your project is a Scala project, you will need to add the Scala library to the set of input jar files.
+Do so as follows:

+    override def proguardInJars = super.proguardInJars +++ scalaLibraryPath

-The plugin provides a few standard options to make your life easier.
-If you wish to keep all Scala classes, use the following:
+If you wish to include all Scala classes in your output (regardless of whether they are used), use the following option:

     override def proguardOptions = List(
       ...,